Skip to Main Content

 Pros

-• Possible to qualify with bad credit
+• Might qualify with bad credit or no credit

-• Some no-credit-check loans may help you build credit
+• Some help you build credit

 • Many lenders offer fast funding

-• Short-term, interest-free options may be available
+• Interest-free options may be available

 • Applying won’t hurt your credit score